 Head torch – An essential item for dark African nights!
 I used this when I was camping in Tanzania, but also had it next to my bed when I stayed in lodges and safari camps just in case the power went out.

 Eye mask and ear plugs – Necessary for the long plane ride to East Africa (check out my other essential items in my long-haul flight packing list), and also handy for sleeping in places that may not have great curtains.
 I also downloaded a white noise app in Rwanda when a party across the lake kept going until 3 a.m.

 Drybag – I packed a drybag to keep my camera safe while hiking.
 Luckily, I didn’t have to use it, but I was glad to have it just in case.

 iPhone waterproof case – My iPhone waterproof case is great because it hangs around my neck.
 This means my phone is easily accessible while hiking, and it stays dry if there’s a sudden downpour.

 Combination padlock – A combination padlock is handy if you need to leave your bags somewhere for a few days (like I did when I biked the Congo Nile Trail in Rwanda).
 Don’t pack a padlock that needs a key just in case you lose the key.

-Bamboo cutlery set and metal straw – Another small item I always pack is my bamboo cutlery set and a metal straw.
+Bamboo cutlery set and metal straw – Another small item I always pack when I travel is my bamboo cutlery set and a metal straw.
 Although East Africa is quite progressive when it comes to single-use plastics, this is still a handy item to have.

 Water bladder – While hiking, I much prefer to have a water bladder than a water bottle.
 I can easily slip the tube over my shoulder and drink to my heart’s content rather than having to stop, pull a bottle out of my backpack, drink and then put it back.